 By planning now to include Friends of Hunt Hill Sanctuary, Inc. in your estate, you are able to make a bigger difference at Hunt Hill without having to provide funds immediately.
 After providing for your loved ones, please consider leaving a legacy for environmental education and protection.
 Listed below are a few options available to you.

 Include Friends of Hunt Hill Audubon Sanctuary, Inc. (FOHHAS) as a beneficiary in your will or to receive assets such as retirement plans, IRAs, 401(k)s, 403(b)s, or life insurance policies after you’re gone.
 By filling out a form that is separate from your will, it makes the process an easy way to give.

 Considering giving your IRA to loved ones?
 When you name anyone other than your spouse as beneficiary of your IRA, it will be exposed to heavy taxation, leaving less for your heirs.
 Upon your death, the income tax bill can take as much as 39.6%.
 Consider giving IRA assets to Hunt Hill and other assets that are not as heavily taxed to family members.
 As a nonprofit organization, we are tax-exempt, and thus receive 100% of your IRA contribution.

 - Decide what percentage you want to give to FOHHAS.

 - Contact your IRA administrator for a change-of-beneficiary form.

 - Name “Friends of Hunt Hill Audubon Sanctuary, Inc.” and the gift percentage on the form.

 - Return the form to your IRA administrator.

 - Let us know about your plans so we can thank you (we do honor anonymity).

-3. Living trust giving ownership of assets, but keeping your rights to the assets while you’re still alive.
+A living trust gives ownership of assets but keeps your rights to the assets while you're still alive.

 Please note: The information on this website is not intended as legal or tax advice.
 Please check with an attorney or tax adviser for their professional guidance based on your situation.